zer0cache/matic-docs/docs/develop/getting-started.md

 ### **Wallets**

 To interact with the Polygon Network, you need to have an Ethereum-based wallet because Polygon runs on Ethereum Virtual Machine (EVM).
 You can choose to set up a [Metamask](https://github.com/maticnetwork/matic-docs/blob/master/docs/develop/metamask/overview.md) or [Arkane](https://github.com/maticnetwork/matic-docs/blob/master/docs/develop/wallets/arkane/intro_arkane.md) Wallet.
-More information on wallet-related details and why you need one can be found in our [wallet documentation](https://docs.polygon.technology/docs/develop/wallets/getting-started).
+More on wallet-related information and why you need one can be found in our [wallet documentation](https://docs.polygon.technology/docs/develop/wallets/getting-started).

 ### **Smart Contracts**